cognitedata/oryx/README.md

 ## Operators

 The fact that everything is an `HttpHandler` makes it easy to compose handlers together.
 You can think of them as lego bricks that you can fit together.
-Two `HttpHandler` functions may be composed together using Keisli compsition, i.e using the fish operator `>=>`.
+Two `HttpHandler` functions may be composed together using Kleisli composition, i.e using the fish operator `>=>`.

 ```fs
 let (>=>) a b = compose a b